timheilman/scorebridge-webapp/public/assets/termsOfService.md

 ## 1. Acceptance of Terms

-By accessing or using ScoreBridge, you agree to comply with and be bound by these Terms of Service.
+By accessing or using ScoreBridge (webapp or device app), you agree to comply with and be bound by these Terms of Service.
 If you do not agree to these terms, please do not use our software and services.

 ## 2. Use of the Software

-You may use ScoreBridge for personal, non-commercial purposes only.
+Commercial use may be negotiated separately in writing, but otherwise than such, you may use ScoreBridge for personal, non-commercial purposes only.
 You may not use it for any illegal or unauthorized purpose.

 ## 3. User Conduct